Yes, your vote counts. That’s why they are trying so hard to convince you it doesn’t.

 I voted today.
-I leisurely completed my ballot at home while researching nagging questions online about referendum items and checking out judicial performance ratings at coloradojudicialperformance.gov.
+I completed my ballot in my home office where I could easily research questions about ballot initiatives online and check out judicial performance ratings at coloradojudicialperformance.gov.
 Then I drove to the Denver Police Station on South University, deposited my envelope in the drive-up ballot box and rewarded myself with brunch at The Universal.

 I like voting this way.
 It’s easy, convenient and stress-free.
-But I still vote in person every four years in presidential elections.
-I do it because I enjoy watching everyone who’s standing in line with me.
-It’s usually a diverse group — young and old, racially mixed, students and professionals, privileged and poor.
-We rarely speak to each other and aren’t likely to hang out together anytime soon.
-But what we all have in common is the willingness to stand and wait anywhere from 15 minutes to several hours to exercise our right to vote.
-I’m always impressed by that.
+But I miss voting in person.
+I enjoyed watching everyone who was standing in line with me.
+Usually a diverse group — young and old, multiracial, multicultural, students and professionals, privileged and poor.
+We rarely even spoke to each other, but we had in common the willingness to stand and wait anywhere from 15 minutes to several hours to exercise our right to vote.
+I always left feeling a little better about my fellow citizens and the state of our democracy.
+Maybe it’s time to start voting in person again, because I can use every bit of good faith I can find right now.

 It may surprise you, then, that my most memorable voting experience didn’t take place on Election Day.
 It happened at a Democratic state convention on May 21, 1988.
 We were there to choose between Michael Dukakis and Jesse Jackson to be the party’s presidential nominee.
 Dukakis had long been considered a shoe-in for the nomination.
 In Colorado, he had received key endorsements from Gov. Roy Romer and Democratic Party Chairman Buie Seawell.
 But in the final months leading up to state primaries and caucuses, Jesse Jackson’s campaign had gained considerable momentum.
 For the first time in American history, an African American male had a fighting chance to be the nominee of a major political party for President of the United States.